JDLR22PHY/phonopy-1.1/README.md

 - **Band Structure PAM:**
   New capability to calculate PAM along band structure paths using the `--pam-bands` option.
 This requires a pre-existing `band.yaml` file.

+- **Colored Phonon Dispersion Plotting:**
+  A new script `plot_phonon_dispersion_color.py` has been added to the Postprocessing_scripts directory.
+This script allows for visualization of phonon dispersion with PAM projections.
+See the script's README for detailed usage instructions.

 ## Installation

 You can compile Phonopy from the source code as explained in the [official installation instructions](https://phonopy.github.io/phonopy/install.html#installation-from-source-code).